Miraries/mypatrol-points-bot/README.md

 ## Usage

-The authorization token is always needed, you can get it by intercepting traffic from the app.
+The authorization token is required and can be acquired by intercepting traffic or by accessing DefaultSharedPreferences.xml in SharedPreferences.
+The token expires after 24 hours, the script will not attempt to reacquire it (TODO).
 By default the script performs the collection every 5 minutes.

     node app --token eyJ0eXAiOi...